eda-ricercatore/gulyas-scripts/notes/databases_and_information_systems.md

 			standard, do due diligence when deciding which key should be an immutable primary key \cite{WikipediaContributors2018a6};
-			some DBMSes do not allow usage of the **UPDATE** SQL statement to change values of the primary keys.
+			some DBMSes do not allow usage of the **UPDATE** SQL statement to change values of the primary keys
+				\cite{WikipediaContributors2018a6}.